7 Signs Your IT Operations Need Better Monitoring

 How to address this?

 Tools are essential to automate service-level monitoring, alerting, and reporting.
 They provide proactive SLM rather than just historical reporting of why service levels were missed.
-Additionally, automated reporting will enhance the awareness of how well the service is in compliance with established service levels.
+Additionally, automated reporting will enhance the awareness of how well the service complies with established service levels.

 6. There is a lack of centralized enterprise monitoring.